skeggib/mdnotes/API.md

 - `200 OK`: the user was updated
 - `400 Bad Request`: invalid body content
-- `404 Not Found`: the user does not exists
+- `404 Not Found`: the user does not exist

 ### Delete an user